Leila Negra: Background

-Career as performer
+Career

 Her film career as a performer began as a result of a search instigated by Joseph Goebbels, the German Minister of Propaganda, for black children who could play African natives in various films being made by UFA, which had been taken over by the Nazis in 1933.
 Nejar first appeared in the 1943 fantasy film Münchhausen, performing as a black servant with a fan.
-Only 12 years old when the film was shot, she didn't realize it was propaganda and was happy to have two weeks off from school and earn some money.
-After that, she had a small role in the comedy Quax in Africa (produced in 1943/44 and released in 1947) as the daughter of an African tribal chief.
-After the war, she performed in films as a singer rather than an actor, including Dancing Stars (1952), Salto Mortale (1953), The Sweetest Fruits (1954), and Der Schweigende Engel (1954).
+Only 12 years old when the film was shot, she did not realize it was propaganda and was happy to have two weeks off from school and earn some money.

 During the post-war years, she worked at a bar in the winter and as a cigarette girl at a resort in the summer.
 Asked to test a microphone one evening for other performers, she impressed the audience and the musicians with her talent and started a career as a singer.
 It was at this time that she adopted the stage name Leila Negra.
 Even though she was already 20, when she got a contract with a record company, she was promoted as a "15-year-old child" star.
 Over the next decade, she had a number of hit songs, including the title song from the 1952 film Toxi, which was about the first wave of children born to black Allied servicemen and white German mothers.
 She was the first to record the Gerhard Winkler song "Mütterlein" (English equivalent: Mommy), which subsequently became a hit for both Frankie Laine and David Whitfield with English lyrics under the title "Answer Me, My Love".
 She toured with the well-known Austrian singer Peter Alexander, as well as with other musicians.

-In her mid-twenties, after a career spanning half a dozen films and some 30 songs, she withdrew from performing as Leila Negra.
-In 1957, she began training as a nurse, which became her career for the remainder of her working life.

-In 2007, she published her autobiography, Mach nicht so traurige Augen, weil du ein Negerlein bist: Meine Jugend im Dritten Reich (Don't look so sad, because you are a little Negro: my youth in the Third Reich).
-The title is taken from one of her hit songs of the 1950s.
-As of 2015, she was retired and still living in Hamburg.